 The challenge central banks face in controlling inflation is that the neutral or natural rate of interest is unobservable.
 No one knows what that rate is, and it can change over time.

 Each country’s central bank has a target inflation rate.
 In most developed countries that target inflation rate is 2% or less.
 No country has a target inflation rate of zero.

 Central banks prefer a low but non zero target rate of inflation because they worry a great deal about falling prices, which is called deflation.
 Deflation is the opposite of inflation.
 Deflation can arise when the money supply has stagnated or is contracting because loan balances are falling.

 Once deflation takes hold, it can be difficult to combat because households and businesses stop buying in anticipation of further price declines.
 This in turn, further slows the economy and increases unemployment, leading to a downward deflationary spiral, as businesses lower prices even more as they try to spur demand.

-Once households and businesses have a deflationary mindset, it can be difficult to overcome, as the private sector puts off spending and borrowing because they believe prices will fall further.
+A deflationary mindset by households and businesses can be stubbornly persistent, as the private sector puts off spending and borrowing because they believe prices will fall further.